 After sensor application or occurrence of a 'TC-Artifact', the SDM displays the message 'PCO2/PO2 stabilizing' if both TC-parameters are stabilizing or 'PCO2 stabilizing' or 'PO2 stabilizing', respectively, if only one TC parameter is stabilizing.
-To indicate that TC readings during stabilization do not reflect the patient's real PCO2 and/or PO2 levels, the SDM displays PCO2 and/or PO2 readings in grey and inhibits alarms related to PCO2 and/or PO2 limit violations during stabilization.
+To indicate that TC readings during stabilization do not reflect the patient's real PCO2 and/or PO2 levels, the SDM displays PCO2 and/or PO2 limit violations during stabilization.
 Furthermore, if stabilization for one or both TC parameters cannot be achieved within 10 minutes, the SDM will trigger the low priority alarm 'Check sensor application' to indicate that correct sensor application should be verified.

 In order to reduce the number of 'TC-Artifacts', a good, hermetically sealed contact between the sensor and the skin is essential.
-Ensure to use one small drop of contact liquid when applying the sensor.
-Furthermore, ensure to verify good contact between the sensor and the skin after sensor application and to properly secure the sensor cable as well as to routinely inspect correct sensor application during monitoring.
+Make sure to use 1-2 drops of Contact Gel when applying the sensor.
+Always check that there is a good contact between the sensor and the skin after sensor application.
+Properly secure the sensor cable and routinely check the sensor application during monitoring.
 Note: Excessive motion may cause 'TC-Artifacts'.
 In such cases, try to keep the patient still or change the sensor to a site involving less motion.